-Being affected by a natural disaster, such as flooding, can be life altering.
-It may leave one feeling helpless, lost, confused, overwhelmed, and without hope.
+A major life crisis often leaves one feeling helpless, lost, confused, overwhelmed, and without hope.
 In crisis situations, it is common to feel scattered and unable to plan beyond your current situation.
+Being affected by a natural disaster, such as flooding or a pandemic, can be life altering.

 At Memorial Child and Family Therapy we focus attention on comfort and solace, an opportunity to express feelings, and support during the initial period following a traumatic event.
 We want to help you to begin picking up the pieces and create a plan to return your family’s routines to as normal as possible.

 The following are common experiences when working through a crisis:

 - Losing everything you have and worked for

 - Having families separated and being surrounded by strangers